Nikon D5600 vs Sony A6000

-The Nikon D5600 and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in November 2016 and February 2014.
+The Nikon D5600 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in November 2016 and February 2014.
 The D5600 is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (33 percent) than the Nikon D5600.
 Moreover, the A6000 is markedly lighter (26 percent) than the D5600.
 In this context, it is worth noting that neither the D5600 nor the A6000 are weather-sealed.